HaxeExtension/extension-googleplayservices-lib/README.md

 ###How to use this to build an extension

-If you're developing extensions or implementing features that requires Google Play Services library, you just need to add <haxelib name="openfl-gpg" /> into your project.xml.
+If you're developing extensions or implementing features that requires Google Play Services library, you just need to add ```<haxelib name="extension-googleplayservices-lib" />``` into your project.xml.

 Also, if you're building an extension that contains an Android Library, you may need to add the following line to your project.properties
 ```